 BlackBerry (BB) Gains As Market Dips: What You Should Know

-Heading into today, shares of the cybersecurity software and services company had gained 5.71% over the past month, outpacing the Computer and Technology sector's gain of 1.92% and the S&P 500's gain of 2.67% in that time.
+Prior to today's trading, shares of the cybersecurity software and services company had gained 16.51% over the past month.
+This has outpaced the Computer and Technology sector's gain of 4.45% and the S&P 500's gain of 5.04% in that time.

-Investors will be hoping for strength from BlackBerry as it approaches its next earnings release, which is expected to be March 31, 2022.
-In that report, analysts expect BlackBerry to post earnings of -$0.03 per share.
-This would mark a year-over-year decline of 200%.
+Wall Street will be looking for positivity from BlackBerry as it approaches its next earnings report date.
+This is expected to be March 31, 2022.
+The company is expected to report EPS of -$0.03, down 200% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for BlackBerry.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for BlackBerry.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-BlackBerry is holding a Zacks Rank of #3 (Hold) right now.
+BlackBerry is currently sporting a Zacks Rank of #3 (Hold).

 The Computer - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 185, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 Click to get this free report